 Welcome to GES 668: Building Spatial Datasets

-• Working with spatial data about places
+• reproducibly ask and answer questions with spatial data

 Why are you here?